This section describes how to install MySQL Enterprise Audit, which is

 --plugin-load-add, you can use

---audit-log option at server startup to
+--audit-log option at server

 [mysqld] plugin-load-add=audit_log.so audit-log=FORCE_PLUS_PERMANENT